 Once the request is placed, the designated TTS Ops team member will determine whether or not to recommend your request for approval by the TTS Director of Operations.

 Requesting a domain renewal is much easier than requesting software.
 The TTS SaaS PM will reach out to the domain point of contact about a month before the domain will expire asking them if they want the domain to be renewed.
-If the domain is to be renewed, the domain point of contact will be asked to submit a C2 request .
-If you are renewing a dotgov domain, all you need to do is submit a C2 request and get your supervisor’s approval.
-Dotgov domain renewals don’t need ATO or FITARA approval.
-After the SaaS PM has supervisor and finance approval, they will make the purchase before the domain expires.
+If the domain is to be renewed, the domain point of contact will be asked to submit the micropurchase request form.
+After you submit the form, follow the instructions for next steps.

 SSL and ECA Certificates fall somewhere between a software request and a domain renewal request.
 There is no ATO required for SSL Certificates, however, FITARA approval is still required.
-To obtain SSL/ECA Certificates, you will need to submit a C2 request and get your supervisor’s approval.
-Then, the TTS SaaS PM and TTS OA Director will work with OCIO to get FITARA approval and upload the documentation to C2 when it’s finished.
-The TTS SaaS PM will contact you when the Certificate is ready to be purchased.
+To obtain SSL/ECA Certificates, you will need to submit the micropurchase request form and follow the instructions.
+Then, the TTS SaaS PM and TTS OA Director will work with OCIO to get FITARA approval.

 Examples of services TTS has procured:

 - Design services